 4. Spruce up the floors.

 Adding a rug or two can really shape up your space!
-You can find great area rugs for relatively cheap and they’re an easy item to change in and out if you get bored with the pattern or style.
+You can find great large area rugs for relatively cheap and they’re an easy item to change in and out if you get bored with the pattern or style.
 Try layering rugs on top of each other for a textured, eclectic look.
-If you live in a studio apartment, consider using a variety of rugs throughout the space as a way of separating your “rooms”.
+If you live in a studio apartment, consider using a variety of rugs throughout the space as a way of separating your “rooms.”
+Here, a fluffy, large area rug complements the light hardwood floors and rich blue sofa.

 6. Switch up your hardware.